• Skip to primary navigation

 How To Bake Tofu (The Easy Way!)

 This is my go-to baked tofu recipe that I batch cook to add to veggie sandwiches, tofu peanut bowls, tofu pasta and so much more.
-It's super easy, healthy, and versatile - here's how to make it:
+It's super easy, healthy, and delicious - here's how to make it:

 Tofu cut into cubes.
 Tofu in bowl with seasoning and cornstarch.